Stacked Enchiladas (Mexican Lasagna)

 What You’ll Need To Make Stacked Beef Enchiladas

 - Ground Beef: The main protein that fills the layers of the enchiladas.
-90% lean beef is ideal for its lower fat content while still providing rich flavor (with extra lean beef, there is no need to drain the fat).
+90% lean beef is ideal for its lower fat content (there is no need to drain the fat).

 - Baking Soda: Used for tenderizing the beef.

-- Tomatoes, Onions, Garlic: These ingredients are used to create a vibrant and rich sauce, essentially a roasted tomato salsa.
+- Tomatoes, Onions, Garlic: Roasted and blended to make a vibrant sauce, essentially a roasted tomato salsa.

 - Cumin, Cayenne Pepper, Chipotle Chili Pepper: This spice trio infuses the dish with earthy, spicy, and smoky notes, giving the enchiladas bold Mexican flavor.